Portkey-AI/gateway/README.md

 ### Run the Hosted API

-Our hosted Gateway has become the go-to solution for many prominent organizations in production.
+Our hosted Gateway is the go-to solution for many prominent organizations in production.
 Having processed in excess of 300 billion tokens, our Gateway has proven its reliability and scalability.

 ### Python